-Ahead of the sugar binge that Easter can be, this is a good time to check in on your sugar intake.
+There is no bad time to take a closer look at your sugar intake.
 We always knew the white stuff wasn't good for you but we didn't realise just how bad it is.
+Lent is the perfect time to kick the habit.

 Excess sugar intake can lead to liver damage, heart attack, stroke, blindness, amputation, dementia, depression and as Dr Eva said in her RTÉ documentary Sugar Crash, we are currently the fourth highest consumer of sugar in the world.
 We need to stop.